ifrahlateef/AI-Automation_Projects/(Survey)README.md

-# Survey Insights AI: Orchestrating Automated NLP & Sentiment Intelligence
+# Survey Insights AI: Automated NLP & Sentiment Intelligence

 ## Executive Summary & Strategic Leadership
 Recognizing a critical operational bottleneck in the quarterly survey cycle, I **proactively initiated and spearheaded** the digital transformation of our feedback analysis workflow.
 Previously, the process relied on manual qualitative review—a tedious task that took over 168 man-hours per quarter and was prone to subjective bias.